Townsville City, Queensland: History

-St Anne’s Church of England Girls’ School opened on 1 January 1917 with an initial enrolment of 71 students in Walker Street (now occupied by the Townsville City Council centre, approx 19.2585°S 146.8145°E).
+St Anne's Church of England Girls’ School opened on 1 January 1917 with an initial enrolment of 71 students in Walker Street (now occupied by the Townsville City Council centre, approx 19.2585°S 146.8145°E).
 It was operated by the Society of the Sacred Advent.
-From 1942 to 1945 during World War II when a Japanese invasion was feared, the school was evacuated to Ravenswood while the Women’s Auxiliary Australian Air Force occupied the school's facilities in Townsville.
+From 1942 to 1945 during World War II when a Japanese invasion was feared, the school was evacuated to Ravenswood while the Women's Auxiliary Australian Air Force occupied the school's facilities in Townsville.
 In 1953, the need for expand results in the purchase of 23 acre of land in Mundingburra, where the foundation stone was laid in 1956.
 The Mundingburra site was officially opened on 13 April 1958 with the move to the new site taking place at the end of August 1958.
 Still Anglican, it is now a co-educational school known as the Cathedral School of St Anne and St James.

+Townsville State High School opened on 7 July 1924 in the Townsville Technical College in the Townsville CBD on the corner of Walker and Stanley Streets.
+The school had an initial enrolment of 55 students and eight staff.
+In 1954, there were 369 students.
+Lacking space to expand at the technical college, a new site was opened in 1964 in Boundary Street in Railway Estate with an intake of new Year 8 students while the existing students at the technical college transitioned to the new site in 1965.